Best Waterfalls In Greece – Greek Waterfalls To Keep You Cool

 Waterfalls on the river Krikiliotis at Panta Vrexei in Evritania - Greece Waterfalls

 Panta Vrexei translates as always raining, and this name can easily give you a clear picture of the landscape you will find over here: it’s permanently foggy, wet, and misty.
-Panta Vrexei is located in Evritania, in Central Greece, between Roska and Doliana.
+Panta Vrexei is located in Evritania, in Central Greece, between the villages of Roska and Doliana.

 To reach the waterfalls, the most common road is leaving Karpenisi and driving for about 30 kilometers.
-The drive is not easy as the road can get quite rugged and bumpy at times, so it is safer to join an organized tour rather than drive there alone.
+The drive is not easy as the road can get quite rugged and bumpy at times, so joining an organized tour is safer than driving there alone.

-If you prefer, you can go kayaking or rafting, too, as you will find it easy to engage in organized activities to enjoy your day at Panta Vrexei better.
+If you prefer, you can go kayaking or rafting, too, as you will find it easy to engage in organized activities to enjoy your day at Panta Vrexei.

 Waterfalls in Greece - The waterfall of Nidri in Lefkas island Greece

-Well-known for its exotic landscapes and pristine beaches, Lefkada is an island on the Ionian sea, a popular summer destination in Europe for its stunning shores.
+Well-known for its exotic landscapes and pristine beaches, Lefkada is an island on the Ionian Sea, a popular European summer destination for its stunning shores.
 But Lefkada is a relatively big island with many hidden treasures that most tourists overlook; Nidri Waterfall is only one of them.

-About 12 meters high, the waterfall is a fantastic place for a swim, although the waters are really freezing, especially in winter.
+About 12 meters high, the waterfall is a fantastic place for a swim, but the waters are freezing, especially in winter.
 As a matter of fact, swimming during summer is nearly impossible as the waterfall tends to have very little water, and on occasion even dry!

 The hike to the waterfall from where you park your car doesn’t take more than twenty minutes, and the path is really well-marked, so getting lost is not an option.